SumitTarafder/sumittarafder.github.io/_pages/about.md

   - /about.html
 ---

 Hi 👋, I am a third-year CS Ph.D. student at [Virginia Tech](https://www.vt.edu) specializing in the intersection of structural bioinformatics and deep learning.
-Working with Professor [Debswapna Bhattacharya](https://people.cs.vt.edu/dbhattacharya/),I study RNA and protein-RNA interactions to develop deep learning methods for the 3D structure prediction, refinement, and quality assessment of these complex macromolecules by exploring cutting-edge architectures like GNNs, transformers, and generative models to develop the computational approaches.
+Working with Professor [Debswapna Bhattacharya](https://people.cs.vt.edu/dbhattacharya/), I study RNA and protein-RNA interactions to develop deep learning methods for the 3D structure prediction, refinement, and quality assessment of these complex macromolecules by exploring cutting-edge architectures like GNNs, transformers, and generative models.

 Beyond structural bioinformatics, I am also interested in short/long read based computational methods and their application in genome assembly.
 Prior to starting my PhD, I completed my B.Sc. and M.Sc. in CSE from [BUET](https://www.buet.ac.bd/web/#/).